KuhlTime/hsd-markdown-thesis/README.md

 ### GitHub Actions
 The GitHub Action will run automatically everytime you push your changes to the `main` branch.
 After a couple of minutes you will have a new release on your GitHub repository where you can download the generated PDF File.

+### API (Optional)

+The API provides an easy access to the generated PDF File.
+You can use it to download the PDF File from your browser.

+The repository is setup in a way that the API can easly be deployed to a free hosting provider called [Vercel](https://vercel.com/).

 ## Cheat Sheet

 Pandoc uses a more advanced form of markdown which allows for LaTeX statements to be directly included into your content.
 Some of the most useful expressions I have listed in the table below.
 If you are just looking for a standard markdown cheat sheet you can find it [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).